SciTools/.github/templates/README.md

 - [`template-update-notification.yml`](../.github/workflows/template-update-notification.yml)
 uses the `notify_updates()` function to raise issues on all relevant repositories when a template is updated, or a new one created.

 - [SciTools/workflows `ci-template-check.yml`](https://github.com/SciTools/workflows/blob/main/.github/workflows/ci-template-check.yml)
 uses the `prompt_share()` function to remind repository developers if they are modifying a templated file and should consider sharing the change.

+- `SPRING_CLEANING` flag in [`_templating_scripting.py`](_templating_scripting.py):
+a mechanism for disabling the issues and comments if the dev team is deliberately doing intense work on templates and templated files (the volume of un-actioned notifications would be overwhelming).

 All other files in this directory are the templates themselves.